writethedocs/www/docs/blog/donations-black-community.rst

 .. post:: June 19, 2020
    :tags: blacklivesmatter, statement

-Matching donations made in support of the black community
+Matching donations made in support of the Black community
 =========================================================

 In recognition of `Juneteeth <https://en.wikipedia.org/wiki/Juneteenth>`_ here in the United States,